a-h/templ/docs/docs/09-commands-and-tools/04-github-actions.md

 # GitHub Action for `templ`

-For teams looking to automate their Go code generation from `.templ` files, we provide a GitHub Action: `templ-generator-action`.
+For teams looking to automate their Go code generation from `.templ` files, there is a GitHub Action for that: `templ-generator-action`.
 This action integrates seamlessly with your CI/CD pipeline, ensuring that your Go code is always synchronized with your templates.

 ## Features